vandermesis/Kolorofon/README.md

 - Follow your colour!
 - You have 90 seconds.
 - Pick your favorite color and remember it.
-- After colors change tap your choosen color to get a point.
+- After colors change tap your chosen color to get a point.
 - If your choosen color is not on the screen, swipe down to shuffle colors.
 - If you choose wrong color you lose a point.
 - to exit game before time ends simple swipe up